Methylcyclopentadienyl manganese tricarbonyl: Combustion products

 In 1994 (reaffirmed in 1998, 2001 and 2010), Health Canada concluded that "airborne manganese resulting from the combustion of MMT in gasoline powered vehicles is not entering the Canadian environment in quantities or under conditions that may constitute a health risk" and confirmed they were taking no action with respect to MMT.
 Similarly, the 2003 NICNAS report states that the airborne concentrations of manganese as a result of car emissions from vehicles using fuel containing MMT poses no health hazard.

-The assessment conducted by NICNAS asserts that "[m]anganese, the principle degradation by-product from combustion of MMT, is naturally occurring and ubiquitous in the environment.
+The assessment conducted by NICNAS notes that "[m]anganese, the principle degradation by-product from combustion of MMT, is naturally occurring and ubiquitous in the environment.
 It is an essential nutrient of plants and animals.
 Environmental exposure to Mn compounds will mostly arise through the gaseous phase.
 Eventually, these will deposit to land and waters.
 The emission of Mn into the environment from use of fuels containing MMT is unlikely to develop to levels of concern and therefore poses a low risk for terrestrial or aquatic environments."

 Additional health studies, overseen by the US EPA, were conducted to explain the transport of manganese in the body.
 In studies published from 2007 through 2011, no significant health effects are anticipated from the use of MMT in gasoline.